 The corresponding \textbf{discounted state-action value} is:

-We denote the \textbf{optimal policy} that maximizes total reward as $\pi^+$, and $\pi^+_{\gamma}$ for the optimal policy that maximizes discounted reward.
-Similarly, we denote the \textbf{worst policy} that minimizes total reward and discounted reward as $\pi^-$ and $\pi^-_{\gamma}$, respectively.
-The Bellman loss is defined as follows.
-Given a state-action value function $Q: S \times A \to \mathbb{R}$, the \textbf{discounted Bellman (optimal) loss} is defined as:
+The \textbf{optimal policy} that maximizes total return is denoted by $\pi^+$, and $\pi_\gamma^+$ denotes the optimal policy for discounted return.
+Similarly, $\pi^-$ and $\pi_\gamma^-$ denote the \textbf{worst policies} that minimize total and discounted returns, respectively.